qbmizsj/CQformer/README.md

 # CQ-former

 This project implements a segmentation model that works with various medical imaging datasets.
+Here we provide single label (Heart) and multi-label dataset (Abdomen) for example

 ## Requirements